Wilfred/mustache.el/README.md

 ## Changelog

+* v0.17 Fixed a bug where partial templates weren't found when `default-directory` was set.
 * v0.16 Implemented lambdas.
 * v0.15 Fixed partials not being recursively rendered, and added error checking for `mustache-partial-path` not being a list